 We like to practice what we preach and pull together all our findings from the Data Audit into a report so that all our analysis is in one place.
 We show our recommendations and Key Actionable Outcomes, allowing decision makers to clearly evaluate what to implement and why.

 The plethora of data within schools should be a gift that when collected, crunched and interrogated regularly and efficiently provides actionable insights rather than a feeling of drowning in the data.

 Knowing what you’d like to do with your data is often clear.
 What is often not clear is having an overall picture of how it’s collected, stored, analysed and reported across the whole MAT.
 A Data Audit will help give you this picture.

 Once it has all been identified and solutions implemented, we’ve seen cost efficiencies and class teachers, senior leaders and managers empowered to make informed decisions.
 If used intelligently, data can be an essential tool to raise the standards in schools.

 Like to learn more?
-Andrew Martin will be running a FREE webinar ''Data – how to carry out a Data Audit', on Tuesday 31 March 2020 12.15-12.45.
-For further details, as well as how to sign up, click here.
+Andrew Martin has made a FREE webinar ''Data – How to do a Data Audit & Review."
+For further details and the recording click here.

 Let us help you ...

 Alternatively, if you would like further help and would like to speak directly to us, get in touch either by phone on 01962 832632 or by email on firstname.lastname@example.org.
 We’d be happy to provide guidance.